The designer of this FontStruction has chosen not to make it available for download from this website by choosing an “All Rights Reserved" license.

 If you would like to use the FontStruction for a specific project, you may be able to contact the designer directly about obtaining a license.

-The idea revolved around the basic concept for didone style typefaces.
+The idea revolved around the basic concept for 'Didone'-style typefaces.

-Main design parameters for DIDUDE are:
+Main distinctive features for DIDUDE (Condensed) are:

-In addition to this there is a large character set that includes a little bit of everything:
+There is a large character set that includes a little bit of everything:

-I hope y'all like it so far..
+Nonetheless, I hope y'all like it so far..

 Cheers

-32 Comments
+33 Comments

 Excellent work!
 The 4 just looks a tad too wide and sharp compared to other characters, and the "a" within @ could be thicker.